cloudmesh/classes/docs/source/assignments.rst

 Programming PRG1: Python
 ~~~~~~~~~~~~~~~~~~~~~~~~

-	* Install Python and other listed dependencies on your computer
+	* Install Python and other listed dependencies on your
+	  computer, alternatively you can use resources on
+	  FutureSystems.
 	* Learn Python, E.g. go through the :doc:`python` lesson.
+	* Use *virtualenv* and *pip* to customize your environment.
 	* Learn `Python pandas <http://pandas.pydata.org/>` and do a
           simple Python application demonstrating: